brrrak/gcp-automl/README.md

 Optional Step: Create and use a custom H2O-3 image
 --------------------------------------------------
 - To speed up the cluster creation times you can use an image with H2O preloaded on it.
+- Create a service account key for h2ocluster-vm-sa on your local machine and move it to the workspace machine under /opt/h2ocluster/packer/scripts
+    ```bash
+    gcloud iam service-accounts keys create h2ocluster-sa-key.json --iam-account h2ocluster-vm-sa@project48a.iam.gserviceaccount.com
+    ```
 - To create such an image, on the Workspace machine follow the instructions below
   - `cd /opt/h2ocluster/packer/`
   - If needed update the variable values in the file `h2o-gcp-image.json`